Robert Fitzhubert: Marlborough Castle

 After five months in the Earl's service he left him secretly, and on the night of 26 March 1140 surprised and captured by escalade the famous Devizes Castle, then held for the king.
 The keep resisted for four days, but then fell into his hands.
 The Earl of Gloucester sent his son to receive the castle from Robert but the mercenary scornfully turned him away from the gate, exclaiming that he had captured the castle for himself.
 He now boasted that he would be master by its means of all the country from Winchester to London, and would send for troops from Flanders.

 Robert then invited John Marshal, castellan of Marlborough, to join him in his schemes.
-Marshal was also on the side of the Earl and Empress Matilda's claim on the throne.
+Marshal was also on the side of the Earl and Empress Matilda's claim to the throne.
 Initially, he seemed to receive Robert's ideas well and invited him to Marlborough Castle.
 However, on arrival he ordered the gates slammed shut and thereby captured Robert and a handful of his men.

 The Earl of Gloucester, on hearing of this, hastened at once to Marlborough, and at length by bribes and promises obtained possession of Robert.
 The Earl took his new prisoner to Devizes.
 There, according to the practice of the time, he demanded that the garrison surrender the castle or Robert would be hanged.
 The garrison pleaded that they had sworn oaths to Robert that they were never to surrender, and so they declined.
-Two of Roberts nephews were then hanged, and at last Robert himself.
+Two of Robert's nephews were then hanged, and at last Robert himself.
 The castle was subsequently sold by the garrison to the king.

-This episode is dwelt on at some length by the chroniclers, who were greatly impressed by the savage cruelty, the impious blasphemy, and the transcendent wickedness of this daring adventurer.